Updated: June, 12, 2023, at 4:02 p.m.

 Learn More About Methadone in Detox and How We Can Help You

 Looking for opioid addiction treatment?
 Landmark Recovery makes use of our own methods for treatment, unlike many methadone clinics.
 However, our treatment is even more effective due to treating patients from the moment they walk through our doors to the moment they graduate into recovery.
-Landmark Recovery’s Indianapolis location offers a proprietary MAT treatment program to fight opioid addiction.
-To learn more about about how we can help you overcome addiction, call us 888-448-0302 today.
+To learn more about how we can help you overcome addiction, call our admissions team today at 888-448-0302.
+Visit our locations page to find an opioid addiction treatment center near you.